tmitr/M4R/README.md

     1. Understand the problem/data -> empirical study
     2. Understand how to model dynamics (traditional methods + empirical observations)
     3. How to setup utility/objective
-    4. How to solve (dynamic programming / RL)

 ## Data: